hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

 * proprietary source code or binaries of software
 * etc.

-Company A and B trade the data and the funds through a BIF transaction in an atomic swap with escrow securing both parties from fraud or unintended failures.
+Organization A and B trade the data and the funds through a BIF transaction in an atomic swap with escrow securing both parties from fraud or unintended failures.

 Through the transaction protocol's handshake mechanism, A and B can agree (in